 Best Budget: PureChimp Matcha Green Tea Powder

-The product has solid online reviews, with many customers calling the flavor smooth, though slightly grassy, while others remark that it's an unbeatable value-for-money option.
-Keep a healthy amount of skepticism, of course.
+The product has solid online reviews, with many customers calling the flavor smooth, though slightly grassy, while others say that it's an unbeatable value-for-money option.
+Keep a decent amount of skepticism, of course.
 The powder is duller than many pricier matchas—a sign of lower quality—and the company does not indicate how the tencha leaves are ground, meaning a cheaper and cruder alternative to stone grinding might be used.

 Best Culinary Grade: Jade Leaf Culinary Matcha

-Culinary grade matcha can be enjoyed in traditional tea form, but it's best for mixing into recipes.
-Smoothies, baked goods, salt—you name it.
+Culinary grade matcha can be enjoyed in traditional tea form, but it's best for mixing into recipes: smoothies, baked goods, salt—you name it.
 Since the tencha leaves are harvested later in season and ground with more heat, the resulting powder has a darker color and more bitter taste.
 This helps it "stand up to the strong flavors in milk, butter, and sugar," explains Puyane.

 One of the most popular and highest-rated options in the culinary category is Jade Leaf's Culinary Matcha.
 The flavor is rich and earthy, not sweet, and customers describe the powder as versatile and easy to blend.
 All Jade Leaf products are 100 percent organic and sourced from Japan, with this matcha farmed in the Uji region.
 It's affordably priced and available in four sizes, starting at 30 grams and working up to 1 pound.
 The company also prints handy recipes on its bags for easy-to-make matcha treats.